vorausrobotik/voraus-template-updater/README.rst

 A GitHub token will be retrieved from the ``GITHUB_TOKEN`` environment variable.
 It can also be passed via the ``--github-access-token`` option.

+Any dependencies required by a template's pre/post-generate hooks must be installed into the same environment as the template updater.

 Find out more by running::

     update-template --help